-- Satisfactorily complete a minimum of 30 semester hours with a cumulative GPA of 3.0 or above. - Achieve no grade lower than a B in all core courses.
-If a grade of a B- or lower is received in a designated course, that course must be retaken (for more specific information, please refer to the student handbook). - Complete a minimum of 20 one-hour sessions of personal therapy individual, couples, and/or group (no more than 10 sessions may be in group therapy) with a licensed therapist. - Complete a minimum of 600 supervised hours in practicum setting(s), of which at least 240 hours must be direct client contact hours. - Successfully complete the graduate clinical project (reading fees are assessed during the final semester of clinical internship), in which the student articulates his/her current understanding of school counseling and applies the same through an analysis of his/her counseling practice, an evaluation of his/her strengths, and a three-year professional development plan
+- · Satisfactorily complete a minimum of 33 semester hours with a cumulative GPA of 3.0 or above. - · Achieve no grade lower than a B in all core courses.
+If a grade of a B- or lower is received in a required course, that course must be retaken (for more specific information, please refer to the student handbook). - · Complete a minimum of 20 one-hour sessions of personal therapy-individual, couples, and/or group (no more than 10 sessions may be in group therapy)-with a licensed therapist. - · Complete a minimum of 200 supervised hours in a teaching practicum, including a minimum of 75 clock hours of full responsibility for teaching and classroom management. - · Complete a minimum of 600 supervised internship hours, of which at least 240 hours must be direct client contact hours. - Successfully complete the Clinical Portfolio (reading fees are assessed during the final semester of clinical internship), in which the student articulates his/her current understanding of school counseling and applies the same through an analysis of his/her counseling practice, an evaluation of his/her strengths, and a three-year professional development plan.

 Spiritual Integration (3 hours)

-COUN 561 Spirituality and Clinical Praxis I 3
+COUN 561 Spirituality and Clinical Praxis 3

-School Counseling Core (23 hours)
+School Counseling Core (24 hours)

-COUN 582 Research and Evaluation 3
+COUN 566 Research Methods and Statistics 2

+COUN 571 Test and Assessment in Counseling 2

 EDFL 504 Classroom Teaching and Learning 3

+EDFL 515 Selected Topics in Curriculum and 3

+Instruction: Teaching Practicum

 MSCN 502 Strategies in School Counseling 3

 MSCN 503 Risk and Resilience in Youth 3

-MSCN 505 Ethical and Legal Issues in Education 3
+MSCN 505 Ethical and Legal Issues 3

-MSCN 511 Learning Practicum for School Counseling 3

 MSCN 570 Lifestyle and Career Development 3

+MSCN 588 Clinical Portfolio 1

 MSCN 597 Treatment Planning 1

-MSCN 599 Graduate Clinical Project 1

-Clinical Internship (4 hours)
+Clinical Internship (6 hours)

-Students must choose one of the following courses:

-MSCN 506 Internship A: Early Childhood and Elementary Counseling I 2

-MSCN 507 Internship B: Middle Level and High School Counseling I 2

-Students must choose one of the following courses:
+Students must choose one of the following

-MSCN 508 Internship A: Early Childhood and Elementary Counseling II 2

-MSCN 509 Internship B: Middle Level and High School Counseling II 2